-When my son was little he love, love, loved animals.
+When my son was little he loved, loved, loved animals.
 Because he was a loud, impulsive, and hyper child, the animals (particularly cats) didn’t love him back.
 Because he couldn’t love real animals as much as he wanted, he collected stuffed animals and gave them lots and lots of love.

 Imagine the sweet giggles of delight you will hear when you set up an animal shelter in your classroom.